bench-routes/bench-routes/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bench-routes/bench-routes)](https://goreportcard.com/report/github.com/bench-routes/bench-routes)
 [![Gitter](https://img.shields.io/badge/join%20discussions%20on%20gitter-%23benchroutes-green/)](https://gitter.im/bench-routes/community#)

 Modern web applications can have routes ranging from a few to millions in numbers.
-This makes it tough to discover then condition and state of such application at any given point.
+This makes it tough to discover the condition and state of such application at any given point.
 Bench-routes monitors the routes of a web application and helps you know about the current state of each route, along with various related performance metrics.